openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Advanced Options
 """"""""""""""
-More advanced users have the possibility to manually set all of the actual CCDC parameters by clicking on the :guilabal:`MORE` button.
+More advanced users have the possibility to manually set all of the actual CCDC parameters by clicking on the :guilabel:`MORE` button.

 .. thumbnail:: ../_images/cookbook/ccdc_asset/opt_ccdc_advanced.png
     :title: Opt Selection - Advanced